-Consequently, punctuality to school and between lessons will be much valued at Wren.
-Students will be encouraged to be on time and helped to understand the consequences of not being on time.
-Movement in corridors and other public spaces will be orderly and considerate.
-Students will not be expected to be silent around the Academy but they will be expected to be caring and aware of the needs of others.
+Consequently, punctuality to school and between lessons is much valued at Wren.
+Students are encouraged to be on time and helped to understand the consequences of not being on time.
+Movement in corridors and other public spaces is orderly and considerate.
+Students are not expected to be silent around the Academy but they are encouraged to be caring and aware of the needs of others.

 Our high expectations stretch to behaviour on the way to and from school.
-Students will be made clear that they are representing Wren whenever they wear the Academy uniform.
+Students are very aware that they are representing Wren whenever they wear the Academy uniform.
 Representing the school well in the local community is extremely important.

-Relationships between members of the Wren community will be exceptionally good.
+Relationships between members of the Wren community are exceptionally good.
 Staff role model positive relationships, both between one another and with the students.
-Both staff and students will use our Restaurant to socialise and relax at breaks and lunchtimes.
-Staff seek ways of resolving differences constructively so that voices will be rarely raised in anger at Wren.
-The quality of relationships will help foster an atmosphere of consideration and mutual respect.
+Both staff and students use our Restaurant to socialise and relax at breaks and lunchtimes.
+Staff seek ways of resolving differences constructively leading to high quality relationships which foster an atmosphere of consideration and mutual respect.

 Rules and Discipline

-Students at Wren will enjoy a calm and secure environment where they are free to move about the Academy, spend time with their friends and express themselves.
-This environment will be possible because of our strong disciplinary code.
+Students at Wren enjoy a calm and secure environment where they are free to move about the Academy, spend time with their friends and express themselves.
+This environment is possible because of our strong disciplinary code.
 At Wren, discipline will not be an end in itself.
-It will not be heavy handed or dogmatic.
-Rather it will help create a school where students are able to develop their individual talents happily and safely.
+Rather it helps create a school where students are able to develop their individual talents happily and safely.

-The application of our behaviour policy is always educative.
-Students will be helped to reflect upon and learn from their mistakes.
+The application of our behaviour policy is always educative and based on restorative justice.
+Students are helped to reflect upon and learn from their mistakes.
 We will place significant emphasis upon restorative justice in helping to resolve conflict and in ensuring that young people learn from their experiences.